1954 Rose Bowl: Game summary

 This was the first meeting between the two schools.
 It was the first Rose Bowl appearance for the Spartans; they had previously only played in the 1938 Orange Bowl.
 It was the third bowl appearance for the Bruins, all in the Rose (1943, 1947).
-The weather was sunny; the Spartans wore their green home jerseys and the Bruins wore their white road jerseys.
+The weather was sunny; the Spartans wore their green home jerseys and the Bruins wore their white road jerseys with the "UCLA Stripe" introduced earlier in the 1953 season.

 Michigan State fumbled twice in the first half, which allowed the Bruins the first two scores.
 The Spartans had only one completed pass and 56 yards in the first half; they scored a touchdown with 4:45 remaining in the first half.

 Victor Postula knocked down four Bruin passes; head coach Biggie Munn instituted a "split-line offense" against the Bruins.

 The Spartans assembled two long drives in the third quarter to pull ahead 21–14.
 The Bruins recovered another Spartan fumble and scored to pull within a point at 21–20, but the extra point kick failed.
 Billy Wells of Michigan State returned a punt 62 yards for a touchdown with 4:51 left in the game.